jooshwells/POOSD-Group4-SmallProject/README.md

     - This requires that Docker Desktop is installed from https://www.docker.com/get-started/
 - Before starting your container, you need to run the setup_env.sh script to designate what the password for your database will be
     - setup_env.sh will create a file called .env that will store your password in an environmental variable used by the docker config
-    - Ensure that setup_env.sh has execute permissions for your users by running the command:
+    - Ensure that setup_env.sh has execute permissions for your users by running the following command in the /tools directory:
     ```
     chmod u+x setup_env.sh
     ```